-Guernsey advocates have exclusive rights of audience in the Royal Court and Court of Appeal, albeit a litigant in person can conduct litigation on their own behalf subject to certain procedural steps.
+Guernsey advocates have exclusive rights of audience in the Royal Court and Court of Appeal, although a litigant in person can conduct litigation on their own behalf subject to certain procedural steps.
 Foreign lawyers have no rights of audience in Guernsey's courts.

-In practice, however, many advocates' firms employ lawyers qualified in other jurisdictions to work under the supervision of Guernsey advocates and, additionally, parties may make use of counsel in other jurisdictions should they wish to do so and in some limited circumstances the cost of foreign counsel may be recoverable.
+In practice, however, many advocates' firms employ lawyers qualified in other jurisdictions to work under the supervision of Guernsey advocates and, additionally, parties may make use of counsel in other jurisdictions should they wish to do so and in some limited circumstances (some of) the cost of foreign counsel may be recoverable.

-In contrast, several tribunals in Guernsey permit representation by non-advocates.
+In contrast, several tribunals (eg, the Employment and Discrimination Tribunal) in Guernsey permit representation by non-advocates.

-2. LITIGATION FUNDING
+2. Litigation Funding